lr1729/gitabuser/README.md

 Works well in conjunction with https://github.com/borgbackup/borg.

+You'll want to add each .git folder to .gitignore

 You can get infinite free cloud storage on Github this way.

 ~~please don't ban me~~